 \subsection{Plan of the article}

 In Section~\ref{sxg} we recall basic definitions about modular curves.
-In particular, we remind the notions of the \textsl{nearest cusp} and the \textsl{$q$-parameter} at a given cusp, a basic tools in the calculus on modular curves.
+In particular, we review the notions of the \textsl{nearest cusp} and the \textsl{$q$-parameter} at a given cusp, a basic tool in the calculus on modular curves.

 In Section~\ref{sbakergen} we give a general informal overview on how Baker's method applies to modular curves, highlighting both theoretical and numerical aspects.

 In Sections~\ref{ssiegel} and~\ref{squad} we revise the theory of modular units, an indispensable tool in the Diophantine analysis of modular curves.
 In Section~\ref{scpu} we apply this general theory in the special case of the curve $X_\ns^+(p)$, constructing especially ``economical'' units on this curve.